ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+tuck in the following
+verse :-2nd Eßistle of John, v.&#x27; G-&quot; And
+now I beseech thee lady, not as though I
+wrote a new &#x27;com-mandment unto thee, but
+that which we had from the beginning,
+that we love one another.&quot; She returned
+it with the following :-2nd chap, of
+Ruth, v.
+10-&quot; Then she fell on her face
+and bowed herself to the ground, and
+said unto him -Why have I grace in thine
+eye, that thou shouldst take notice of
+me, seeing I am n stran-ger?&quot; He
+returned the book, pointing to the 12th
+verse of the 3rd Epistle of John :-^Ha-
 ving many things to write with paper and
 ink, but I trust to come unto you, and
 speak face to face.&quot; From the above